Kelyunice/k8s-demo-project/README.md

   > or individual job configurations.
 Each plugin usually comes with its own set of documentation to guide you through the configuration process.
   >

+9. ## configure all the plugin install in jenkins